 “This program truly expanded my horizons.
 Learning about what public health was and the many fields that it contains really helped me to broaden my perspective on topics like health equity, climate change and disease control and prevention.”

--Zahara El Samahy, 2022 Public Health Science Academy graduate
+-Zahara El Samahy, 2022 Public Health Science Academy participant

 Who Should Apply

-The Academy will accept applications from current 10th and 11th grade students enrolled at the following Pittsburgh public high schools:
+The Academy will accept applications from current 10th and 11th grade students enrolled in Pittsburgh's public high schools:

 - CAPA 6-12

 Eligible students must be academically motivated and have a strong interest in learning about public health science.
 Find additional eligibility information with the application.

 Students who successfully complete the Academy will receive a $1,000 award at the end of the program.
 Students will also receive support for public transportation to and from the Pitt campus to attend the Academy.